‘Twas the Night Before Christmas Aboard the ‘Black Sark’

 To prepare to put new language and new word pictures into old poetic forms, Yates steeped himself in pirate lore — “the grammar, the slang, the history, the parts of the ship… ” Yates said in the interview.

 Actually composing the poem took him only two days.
 He sent the ms out to five publishers and received offers from three!

 He went with Sterling, who offered first.
 Sterling pulled in talented Spanish illustrator Sebastia Serra.

 Children’s book illustrators and pirates have a special relationship with each other that pre-dates Disney and Johnny Depp.
 Howard Pyle and N.C.
-Wyeth leap to mind, as does Gustaf Tenggren.
+Wyeth leaps to mind, as does Gustaf Tenggren.

-Serra’s pirates evoke wooden toys, marionettes and bright-colored sea creatures.
-So they’re sweet and child-like, as toys often are but there’s also something oddly menacing about them, as there should be — particularly that ‘outlaw santa’ who goes by the name, Sir Peggedy.
+Serra’s pirates evoke wooden toys, marionettes, and bright-colored sea creatures.
+So they’re sweet and child-like, as toys often are but there’s also something oddly menacing about them, as there should be — particularly that ‘outlaw Santa’ who goes by the name, Sir Peggy.